Public Works Project Updates

 Hillview Storm Drain Improvements

-Construction including street paving work is complete.
-Staff is working with the Contractor to finalize punch list work prior to accepting the project.
+This project was formally accepted by the City Council at their regularly scheduled June 1 meeting.
 While all the new storm drains have been installed, the final connection to the Bon Air pump station will not occur until the bridge project nears completion.
 In the interim, the Hillview drainage will continue to gravity flow to Corte Madera Creek.

 Doherty Drive Rule 20A Utility Undergrounding